 When Edinburgh Napier University purchased the former Craiglockhart College of Education in 1986, a large Victorian building, we did more than just accommodate our expanding needs, we acquired a piece of history.

-It was here that some of Wilfred Owen (1893-1918) and Siegfried Sassoon’s (1886-1967) greatest war poetry was inspired and written, and there is no better place for this collection to be on permanent display to the public.
+It was here at Craiglockhart War Hospital during the First World War, that some of Wilfred Owen (1893-1918) and Siegfried Sassoon’s (1886-1967) greatest war poetry was inspired and written, and there is no better place for this special collection to be on permanent display to the public.

-This permanent exhibition allows visitors to gain an insight into the personal and social experiences of war through the words, poetry, memories and voices that the medical staff, patients and relatives left behind.
+Our permanent exhibition within Craiglockhart Campus allows visitors to view the War Poets Collection and gain an insight into the personal and social experiences of war through the words, memories, voices and objects that the officers, medical staff and relatives left behind.